dylanized/asset-loader/README.md

     <%- assets.js('head') %>			<!-- head js bundle -->
     <%- js('footer.js') %>				<!-- footer js bundle -->

 Asset Buddy always checks for a bundle before it prints out the filename.

+All Options
+---

+Here is the complete config option and its defaults:

+    {
+      prefix: '/assets',
+      def: 'app',
+      bundles: null,
+      helperName: 'assets', 	// the name of the main view helper
+      xhtml5: true     			// closing slashes on link tags }

 Asset Smasher Integration
 ---